Private Lives: Major revivals (1980s to present)

 In 1980, a production from the Greenwich Theatre transferred to the Duchess Theatre in the West End.
 It starred Michael Jayston and Maria Aitken, and it was directed by Alan Strachan.
 Elizabeth Taylor as Amanda and Richard Burton as Elyot were the headliners in a highly anticipated 1983 Broadway production directed by Milton Katselas, which opened at the Lunt-Fontanne Theatre in May 1983 following a pre-Broadway run at the Shubert Theatre in Boston in April 1983.
 It co-starred John Cullum as Victor and Kathryn Walker as Sibyl and ran for 63 performances.

-After closing on Broadway, this production toured to the John F. Kennedy Center for the Performing Arts in August and September 1983, the Shubert Theatre, Chicago in September, and the Wilshire Theatre, Los Angeles in October 1983.
+After closing on Broadway, this production toured to the John F. Kennedy Center for the Performing Arts in August and September 1983, the Shubert Theatre, Chicago, in September, and the Wilshire Theatre, Los Angeles, in October 1983.

-In 1990, a revival at London's Aldwych Theatre, starring Keith Baxter and Joan Collins, directed by Tim Luscombe, was not well received, although Sara Crowe won an Olivier Award, Actress in a Supporting Role, as Sibyl.
-Arvin Brown directed Collins as Amanda and Simon Jones as Elyot in a 1992 Broadway production that closed after only 11 previews and 37 performances at the Broadhurst Theatre.
+In 1990, a revival at the Aldwych Theatre, London, starring Keith Baxter and Joan Collins, directed by Tim Luscombe, was not well received, although Sara Crowe as Sybil won an Olivier Award for Actress in a Supporting Role.
+Arvin Brown directed Collins as Amanda and Simon Jones as Elyot in a 1992 Broadway production that closed after 11 previews and 37 performances at the Broadhurst Theatre.
 The last West End production of the 20th century was at the National Theatre, running from May to September 1999, with Anton Lesser as Elyot and Juliet Stevenson as Amanda, directed by Philip Franks.

 A 2001 London revival emphasised the harshness and darker side of the play; it starred Alan Rickman and Lindsay Duncan, directed by Howard Davies at the Albery Theatre (subsequently renamed the Noël Coward Theatre).
 Duncan won the Olivier Award for her performance, Tim Hatley won for his set designs, and Jenny Beavan won for costumes.
 A Broadway transfer of Davies's West End production, starring Rickman and Duncan, ran for 127 performances at the Richard Rodgers Theatre in 2002.
 It won the Tony Award for Best Revival, while Duncan won for Leading Actress and Hatley won for sets.
 In 2009 at its new home, the Hampstead Theatre presented a revival directed by Lucy Bailey, with Jasper Britton as Elyot and Claire Price as Amanda.